DETAILED ACTION

 updating, by the at least one processor, a navigational database to include the new road or preferred route (Li: “The storage unit 530 may be configured to store data related to the determination of new roads” ¶ 72).

-Regarding claim 3, Li teaches the computer-implemented method of claim 1, wherein the user input is received as location coordinates collected by the user-interface device (Li: “The positioning device 170 may determine information associated with an object, for example, one or more of the user terminal 130 ...
-The location may be in the form of coordinates, such as, a latitude coordinate and a longitude coordinate, etc.” ¶ 52).
+Regarding claim 3, Li in view of Feigen teaches the computer-implemented method of claim 1, wherein the user-input road information is further received as location coordinates collected by the user-interface device (Li: “The positioning device 170 may determine information associated with an object, for example, one or more of the user terminal 130 ...
+The location may be in the form of coordinates, such as, a latitude coordinate and a longitude coordinate, etc.” ¶ 52) to indicate a location of a road (Li: “when a user terminal 130 processes a task, such as determining new roads, the user terminal 130 may operate logical circuits in its processor to process such task” ¶ 53).

-Regarding claim 6, Li teaches The computer-implemented method of claim 1, further comprising:
+Regarding claim 6, Li in view of Feigen teaches The computer-implemented method of claim 1, further comprising:

 determining global position coordinates of the user-input road information (Li: “the positioning device 170 may be a global positioning system (GPS)” ¶ 52); and